mohammad-zolghadr/react-hooks-plus/README.md

 And then to use it, proceed as follows :

-> As the input parameter of the function, you must enter a boolean value and two numbers as min and max.
+> As the function parameter of the function, you must enter a boolean value and two numbers as min and max.
 If the first parameter is true, it means your output is an `even number` and if it is false, it means your output is an `odd number`.
 > The second and third parameters are related to your `determining the random number range`

 ```javascript